baibaichen/Blog2/my/Resume CHANG_2015.md

    1. Cache invalidation mechanism in multiple data centers
    2. Single Sign on in multiple data centers
    3. Avoid connection storm

-3. As of November 11, 2014, we had successfully deployed our most critical services across two new data center.
-Approximately 30% of orders were being processed in these newly deployed data center.

 <div style="display: flex; justify-content: space-between;">
   <div style="font-size: 18px;"><strong>Sharding the Order Database and moving it to MySQL （Aug.
 2013 - Aug.
 2014）</strong></div>